-To get the best bang for your counter service credit “buck” on the 2016 Disney Dining Plan, you will want to eat at the Walt Disney World restaurants on this list.
+To save the most money and get the best value from counter service credits on the 2017 Disney Dining Plan, you will want to eat at the Walt Disney World restaurants on this list.
 The restaurants here offer the best ‘value maximization’ of counter service Disney Dining Plan credits because they serve the most expensive meals (meaning greater savings), but this list is entirely objective, so best “value” is solely in terms of money, not quality.

 Additionally, since this list contemplates only expensive items, this list is completely objective.
-If a restaurant “scored” better thanks to its pricier options, it’s on the list, regardless of whether I think its food stinks.
+If a restaurant “scored” better thanks to its pricier options, it’s on the list.
+This is regardless of whether we think its food stinks.
 It’s very important to consider quality of food, not just prices, when determining where you want to eat.
 You’re not really getting more “value” for your money if you eat expensive food that you don’t like!

 4. Tangierine Cafe – One of the most unique, and arguably one of the best Counter Service restaurants at Walt Disney World, you really can’t go wrong with anything here.
 To maximize your value, try the Mediterranean Sliders Combo, which is the most expensive entree (and is very filling!).

-5. Fairfax Fare – We’re a bit surprised to see this smaller Disney’s Hollywood Studios Counter Service restaurant make the list, but thanks to the Chicken and Spareribs combo, this restaurant ranks highly.
-Everything else here is fairly average in price, so unless you’re ordering that combo, don’t expect great value here.
+5. ABC Commissary – You might be a bit surprised to see this Disney’s Hollywood Studios Counter Service restaurant make the list, but it has seen a number of menu changes recently.
+(The restaurant has change a ton since we last reviewed it.)
+Here, the Chicken and Ribs Combo Platter is the best option for value, but salmon and steak dishes also offer strong value.
+Everything else here is fairly average in price and quality, so don’t get too enthusiastic about ABC Commissary.
 I tried this combo last year, and was disappointed both in terms of its quality and size, so keep that in mind before just going for it because of the value.

 6. Cosmic Ray’s Starlight Cafe – This is the restaurant that inspired this whole series of posts.
 When booked the Disney Dining Plan for the very first time, I knew wanted to maximize value, and saw the 1/2 Chicken and BBQ Rib Combination on menu.
 After that, I strove to find the best “deals” on other menus.
 Less experienced at the time, I only found Tangierine Cafe and Sunshine Seasons as the other “best values,” but we made up for that by eating at Cosmic Ray’s many, many times that first trip with the Disney Dining Plan.
 Since then, we’ve learned a thing or two. 😉 In my experience, the 1/2 Chicken and Rib combo can be hit or miss taste-wise.
 Sometimes it’s dry and/or rubbery, sometimes it’s flavorful and delicious.
 Still, Cosmic Ray’s is ranked reasonably well in our Magic Kingdom Counter Service Restaurant Rankings, so you can’t really go wrong.

 8. Pecos Bill Tall Tale Inn & Cafe – Pecos Bill overhauled its menu late last year, but remains on the list thanks to the Steak Fajita Platter.
-As I said in my Pecos Bill Restaurant Review, this new menu is a huge improvement over the old one, and the new toppings bar is the best anywhere at Walt Disney World (as of January 2016, it still has the guacamole!).
+As I said in my Pecos Bill Restaurant Review, this new menu is a huge improvement over the old one, and the new toppings bar is the best anywhere at Walt Disney World.
 Even if you aren’t going for the high-priced steak fajitas, there are several other menu items that are above-average uses of DDP credits, and this is also one of the most filling restaurants on the list thanks to that toppings bar.

 10. Sunshine Seasons – If you’ve ever read this site, it may not be surprising to hear that we’re pretty happy to see Sunshine Seasons make this list.
-Everything at “The Grill” is above $10, plus many of the amazingly decadent desserts are around $5 or so.
-Our top picks include the Oak-fired Rotisserie Half Chicken and the Key Lime Pie.
-It’s high on our list of the Top 10 Counter Service Restaurants at Walt Disney World, so don’t pass up this gem just because it’s in Future World instead of the more culinary-oriented World Showcase at Epcot.
-My tip: check for the Lamb Skewers when you visit–they aren’t on the actual menu, but they’ve been on the temporary menu (with a little sign posted at the grill), on each of our visits from October 2015 through January 2016.
+Everything at “The Grill” is fairly pricey, as are items from other stations.
+Our top picks include the Oak-fired Rotisserie Half Chicken and the Pork Loin.
+It’s another restaurant that is high on our list of the Top 10 Counter Service Restaurants at Walt Disney World, so don’t pass up this gem just because it’s in Future World instead of the more culinary-oriented World Showcase at Epcot.

 Really, once you get past the first five restaurants on this list, there’s not much that separates the remaining Counter Service Walt Disney World restaurants.
 Much like the New York Strip Steaks being the cornerstone of the Table Service list, “Combos” (usually chicken and ribs) seem to be pretty common on this list.
 Just because a restaurant isn’t on this list doesn’t mean you shouldn’t dine there, either.

-Based on our math, as of 2016 there are 13 restaurants at Walt Disney World that offer $20+ in maximum value, with Wolfgang Puck Express approaching the $30 mark (perhaps it will hit that with the seemingly annual menu price increases)?
+Based on our math, as of 2017 there are 9 restaurants at Walt Disney World that offer $20+ in maximum value, which is a pretty good number given that the dessert was eliminated from counter service meals this year.
 If you go by average value instead of maximum value, you can find a lot of Counter Service restaurants with $18-19 in “total value.”
 This means that the difference between the later entries on this list and other spots is sometimes only around $1-2.
 With that little at stake, you really ought to just eat where you want if the menus for these restaurants don’t look appealing!